shelsgit/GetCleanData_Project/CodeBook.md

 		30

 tBodyAcc-mean()-X
-	For this variable, and all variables below, each represents a signal to estimate variables of the feature vector for each pattern:
+	For this variable, and all variables below, each represents a signal to estimate variables of the feature vector for each pattern.
 	'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 	'-mean()' is used to denote mean value
 	'-std()' is used to denote Standard deviation

-tBodyAcc-mean()-Y
-tBodyAcc-mean()-Z
-tGravityAcc-mean()-X
+	Each value is normalized and bounded within [-1,1] tBodyAcc-mean()-Y tBodyAcc-mean()-Z tGravityAcc-mean()-X